jsdoc-type-pratt-parser/jsdoc-type-pratt-parser/DEVELOPMENT.md

 2. Run the tests.
 With `npm test` we do a typecheck (`npm run typecheck`), linting (`npm run lint`) and the unit tests (`npm run test:spec`).
    If we run `npm test` we first see that there are multiple type problems in the transforms.

-3. For the `catharsisTransform` and the `jtpTransform` we can simply add `nonAvailableTransform` as these do not support TypeScript predicates (see the respective files for examples).
+3. For the `catharsisTransform` and the `jtpTransform` we can simply add `notAvailableTransform` as these do not support TypeScript predicates (see the respective files for examples).
 The `identityTransform` simply needs to return the same type and the `stringify` transform should create a valid string output of a given type.
 These transforms look like this: